-On September 28, 2016, certain of our domestic subsidiaries entered into a receivables financing facility (the "Receivables Facility") with Cooperatieve Rabobank U.A., New York Branch ("Rabobank"), as the agent, managing agent, administrator and committed investor.
-The financing facility was renewed and amended on September 27, 2017 to extend the facility through September 26, 2018 and to add The Bank of Tokyo-Mitsubishi UFJ Ltd. as a managing agent, an administrator and a committed investor.
-The maximum amount available to be borrowed under the Receivables Facility is \$150.0 million, subject to the amounts of eligible receivables.
+On September 28, 2016, certain of our domestic subsidiaries entered into a receivables financing facility (the "Receivables Facility") with Cooperatieve Rabobank U.A., New York Branch ("Rabobank"), as the agent, managing agent, administrator and committed investor, and The Bank of Tokyo-Mitsubishi UFJ Ltd. as a managing agent, an administrator and a committed investor, by executing and delivering the Second Amended and Restated Transfer and Administration agreement (the "Second Amended TAA").
+The Second Amended TAA was renewed on September 26, 2018 to extend the facility through September 26, 2019.
+The maximum amount available to be borrowed under the Receivables Facility is \$150.0 million, subject to the amount of eligible receivables.
+The financing costs associated with the Receivables Facility are \$0.1 million as of October 31, 2018, and are recorded as a direct deduction from the long-term debt liability.

-The Receivables Facility matures in September 2018.
-In addition, we can terminate the Receivables Facility at any time upon five days prior written notice.
+We can terminate the Receivables Facility at any time upon five days prior written notice.
 The Receivables Facility is secured by certain of our United States trade accounts receivables and bears interest at a variable rate based on the London Interbank Offered Rate ("LIBOR") or an applicable base rate, plus a margin, or a commercial paper rate plus a margin.
 Interest is payable on a monthly basis and the principal balance is payable upon termination of the Receivables Facility.
-The Receivables Facility also contains certain covenants and events of default, which are materially similar to the Credit Agreement covenants.
-As of October 31, 2017, we were in compliance with these covenants.
+The Receivables Facility also contains certain covenants and events of default, which are materially similar to the 2017 Credit Agreement covenants.
+As of October 31, 2018, we were in compliance with these covenants.
 Proceeds of the Receivables Facility are available for working capital and general corporate purposes.
-As of October 31, 2017, the outstanding balance under the Receivables Facility was \$150 million.
+As of October 31, 2018, the outstanding balance under the Receivables Facility was \$150.0 million.
+We intend to refinance this obligation on a long-term basis and have the intent and ability to consummate a long-term refinancing by exercising the renewal option in the Second Amended TAA.

-Refer to Note 8 of the Consolidated Financial Statements included in Item 8 of this Form 10-K for disclosures regarding the Receivables Facility.
+Refer to Note 8 of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for information regarding the Receivables Facility.